0k/web_m2x_options/README.rst

 Requirements
 ------------

-Was tested on openerp v7.0
+Was tested on openerp v7.0, odoo v8.0

 New option